rigetti/forest-benchmarking/docs/Superoperator representations.md

 $$\mathcal E = \sum_k (M_k^\dagger)^T \otimes M_k = \sum_k M_k^* \otimes M_k,$$
 which acts as $\mathcal E |\rho\rangle \rangle$ using Equation 2.

 **Note**  In quantum information a superoperator is an abstract concept.
 The object above is a concrete representation of the abstract concept in a particular basis.
 In the NMR community this particular construction is called the Liouville representation.
-This makes a lot of sense as it a change of basis from the Pauli-Liouville representation.
+The Pauli-Liouville representation is attained from Liouville represnetation by a change of basis, so the similarity in naming makes sense.

 ## Kraus to Choi